hlsl-tc57/website/README.md

-# website
+# TC57 Website

-TC57 website content
+To build locally with docker use `docker compose up --build`